LordNik10/rubrica/README.md

 The card.html contains all the information about a specific contact.
 Such as his profile image, hobbies, telephon number, email and favourite video

 ## Grid.html
-The grid.html contains all the contacts display in a grid format
+The grid.html contains all the contacts shown in a grid format

 # How to start the project
 First of all you need to follow these steps to run the project: